daceroso/the-internet-app/README.md

 1. **Login:** This includes testing for valid and invalid credentials.
 2. **Status Codes:** This includes testing for various HTTP status codes and their corresponding responses.
+3. **User Verification:** This includes testing for rest api calls to verify user information.

 ### Built with: